A QUICK LOOK: YOUTH PROGRAM

-YEDI accepts 30 entrepreneurs (ages 15-29) per 6-month cohort.
+YEDI in partnership with Innovation York accepts 30 entrepreneurs (ages 15-29) per 4-month cohort.
 A committee comprised of industry experts and partners will be responsible for evaluating applications based on set criteria.

 Entrepreneurs need as many opportunities as possible to showcase their companies.
 Upon successful completion of the program, YEDI students will present their businesses or not-for-profit projects at the exclusive Venture Fair, pitching for an opportunity to receive grants for their ventures.
 Selected participants will be awarded one of five $2000 grants or one of three $5000 grants.